 How to Import in LRTimelapse

 The first thing you need to do is download and install LRTimelapse.
+Go to lrtimelapse.com and download it for the appropriate operating system.
 Open the program, and you will have this window.

 To import your images, click on the blue file icon with a green arrow.